fincha/flutter-space-saver/README.md

 1. Recursively scans all files in the specified project directory
 2. Filters files by supported extensions
-3. Randomly comments out approximately 50% of the lines in each file
+3. Randomly deletes approximately 50% of the eligible files
 4. Provides detailed statistics on the optimization performed

 ## License